HAFN Yamato class Battleship:

 | Variable Force Field:||12,000 a side (72,000 Total)|

-Destroying the main engines means that ship F.T.L. systems are destroyed and maximum sublight speed is reduced by half.
+Destroying the main engines means that the ship’s faster than light systems are destroyed and maximum sublight speed is reduced by half.

 Depleting the M.D.C. of the main body will put the battleship out of commission.
 All internal systems will shut down, including life support and internal gravity.
 The ship itself will be an unsalvageable floating wreck.